Symmetric kiloparsec-scale radio knots in NGC 7213: evidence for a confined weak jet and recurrent nuclear activity

-Overall, the observations are consistent with a scenario in which a weak jet is currently interacting with, and possibly confined by, the disturbed ISM of NGC\,7213, although alternative interpretations (ballistic propagation through low-density channels or stable highly-magnetised jets) cannot be excluded.
-The H$\alpha$/H\,{\sc i} filament provides evidence for a past merger, but does not by itself trace a previous phase of jet activity.
+Overall, the observations are consistent with a scenario in which a weak jet is currently interacting with, and possibly confined by, the disturbed ISM of NGC\,7213, although alternative interpretations (ballistic propagation through low-density channels or stable highly magnetised jets) cannot be excluded.
+The H$\alpha$/H\,{\sc i} filament provides evidence of a past merger, but does not by itself trace a previous phase of jet activity.